1. Home

 No matter if your home is running on grid power or the sun’s energy, your solar inverter can seamlessly switch between power sources to keep the lights on and systems running throughout your property.

-Converting DC Electricity into AC Electricity
+Converting DC electricity into AC electricity

-If you would like to get technical, stay with us for a second, otherwise feel free to jump ahead to the next section.
 For those who want to know precisely how solar inverters work, here are the key principles to understand.

 • Direct current electricity involves the flow of energy in a single direction.
 Conversely, alternating current electricity can change (or alternate) direction.